FardausTaohyd/BusBD/README.md

-Sure!
-Here’s a professional, concise, and clear README for your BusBD project, perfect for sharing on LinkedIn or GitHub:

----

 # BusBD - Real-Time Local Bus Tracker & Info App

 **BusBD** is a user-friendly web application designed to improve the experience of local bus commuters in Bangladesh by providing real-time bus tracking, seat availability, route information, and safety features — all in one place.